Birds and Animals at Lynde Shores Conservation Area

 Even though we didn’t catch sight of the Red-bellied Woodpecker for a second time that day, Bob and I were quite entertained by the Downy Woodpeckers (Picoides pubescens) making this forest their home.
 Down low…up high…on fallen logs or climbing the side of a tree, they were everywhere.
 This male Downy Woodpecker is about half the size of his larger cousin, the Hairy Woodpecker, and has a shorter beak.

 As we prepared to leave for home, the setting sun threw the nearby trees into stark silhouette against the brilliant western sky.
-The horizon was ablaze with shimmering golds, yellows and reds, and reminded us of similar sunsets we had been witness to on the veldt in South Africa.
+The horizon was ablaze with shimmering golds, yellows and reds.